langchain-ai/langgraph/docs/docs/concepts/index.md

 If you guesed "1" and "6", then you're correct!

 In the first case (`StateA`), the result is "1", since the default **reducer** for your state is a direct overwrite.
-In the second case (`StateB`), the result is "6" since we have have created the `add` function as the **reducer**.
+In the second case (`StateB`), the result is "6" since we have created the `add` function as the **reducer**.
 This function takes the existing state (for that field) and the state update (if provided) and returns the updated value for that state.

 In general, **reducers** provided as annotations tell the graph **how to process updates for this field**.